 The name of the original character set follows the -e option.
 Other legacy character sets that mid3iconv can convert to UTF-8 include:

-Because of this automatic gain adjustment, any files with average loudness higher than -14 dBFS will not sound louder than quieter files at playout time, but the lower crest factor in the louder files (their relatively low peak-to-average ratio) may be apparent in the output, making those files sound less dynamic.
+Because of this automatic gain adjustment, any files with average loudness higher than -14 dBFS won't sound louder than quieter files at playout time, but the lower crest factor in the louder files (their relatively low peak-to-average ratio) may be apparent in the output, making those files sound less dynamic.
 This may be an issue for contemporary popular music, which can average at -9 dBFS or louder before ReplayGain adjustment.
-(See http://www.soundonsound.com/sos/sep11/articles/loudness.htm for a detailed analysis of the problem).
+(See https://www.soundonsound.com/sound-advice/dynamic-range-loudness-war for a detailed analysis of the problem).

 Large transient peaks in otherwise quiet files should be avoided, to guard against the need for peak limiting when ReplayGain is applied to those quieter files.